marcturu/expomuseos/README.md

 ---

 ## 📂 Project Structure
 > For the purpose of simplifying cloning and execution, this repository intentionally includes the `vendor`, `node_modules`, and `.env` files.
 This decision was made to allow the project to run immediately after download without requiring additional setup steps such as dependency installation or environment configuration.
-This approach has been adopted strictly for demonstration purposes.
+This approach has been adopted strictly for demonstration purposes and the files do not contain any sensitive information, as this is a sample project.
 > In a production or professional environment, these files would be excluded following standard best practices.

 ```